All Episodes

 Right, right.

-I'm an education major and um I left class and immediately got in my car and turned on my radio to get my daily dose of rush like I always do and I felt like I'd had a bucket of ice water just thrown on me.
+I'm an education major, and I left class and immediately got in my car and turned on my radio to get my daily dose of Rush, like I always do.

 Because Rush was not here.

-No you you're very very interesting.
+No, you're very, very interesting.

-It wasn't so much that I'm an education major and I'm starting what we call at the University of Louisiana where I attend um our block courses and this is my first semester of methods courses and I'm very excited about it.
+It wasn't so much that I'm an education major, and I'm starting what we call at the University of Louisiana, where I attend, our block courses.

-And I was in class and I was so inspired by what my professor who by the way is a very fine woman was saying and I was so excited about my chosen profession, what I was going to be a part of.
+And I was so excited about my chosen profession, what I was going to be a part of.

 And then you heard me.

-I was so proud of of my choice.
+I was so proud of my choice.

-And I was so inspired and I couldn't wait to get out there and be a part of this.
+And I was so inspired, and I couldn't wait to get out there and be a part of this.

 I'm the daughter of an educator.

-My mother and father-in-law are retired educators, and I see the struggle they've been through and make a contribution to this, and just to say that we're like the bottom of the barrel on campus.
+And just to say that we're like the bottom of the barrel on campus.

-I mean, uh d do you deny the facts.
+I mean, do you deny the facts?

-That is education majors have the lowest SAT scores of any other major.
+That is, education majors have the lowest SAT scores of any other major.

-I don't I don't know the statistics.
+I don't know the statistics.

 But that's available.

-I come into contact every single day, and I see their dedication.
+I come into contact every single day, and I see their dedication to just their chosen profession, but to their college careers as well.

 Wait a minute.

-Wait a minute, an idiot can be dedicated.
+An idiot can be dedicated.

 I don't know about that.